codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 **$builder->set()**

-This function enables you to set values for inserts or updates.
+This method enables you to set values for inserts or updates.

-**It can be used instead of passing a data array directly to the insert or update functions:**
+**It can be used instead of passing a data array directly to the insert() or update() methods:**

 ::